 The crown jewel of San Diego, Balboa Park boasts a central location.
 Nestled in the heart of the city, just north of the downtown area, the place allures locals and visitors alike.
 The central area of Balboa Park is located at 1549 El Prado, San Diego, CA 92101.
 You can visit Balboa Park 24 hours a day and admire its towering architectural masterpieces hidden in the lush greenery.

 How to Get to Balboa Park

 Balboa Park is part of a few popular routes.
 Stopping near the place several times a day, the public busses ensure that the guests have no problem in getting here.
-For those who choose to visit Balboa Park by public transportation, get on board on one of the following busses:
+For those who choose to visit Balboa Park by public transportation, board one of the following busses:

 - 120 (Fashion Valley)

 - 7 (City College)

 - Rapid 215

 Old Town Trolley also offers a convenient ride to the park.
 You can hop on it from several locations around San Diego and visit Balboa Park hassle-free.